Diagnosticare has taken ownership of the worlds best CT scanner.

 Small detectors inside the scanner measure the amount of x-rays that make it through the part of the body being studied.
 A computer takes this information and uses it to create several individual images, called slices.
 These images can be stored, viewed on a monitor, or printed on film.
 Three-dimensional images of organs can be created by stacking the individual slices together.

 You must keep still during the exam, because movement causes blurring of the images.
 You may be told to hold your breath for short periods of time.
+Generally, complete scans take only a few minutes.
+The newest multi-detector scanners can image your entire body, head to toe, in less than 30 seconds.

 How to prepare for the test